 Most gastrointestinal systems work very similarly, fish, humans and other pets included.
 Your gut is responsible for absorbing nutrients and getting rid of wastes and undigestible material.
 In order to help move things along, our guts are lined with mucus-producing cells to help things slide through.
 Without this lubrication, you’d never be able to pass a single poop, swell up and die.
 Fish have the exact same cells in their guts!
 And although freshwater fish cannot become constipated (sorry, but we’ve already been over this – you’ll have to take your complaints up with osmosis), they still need a little extra help moving things towards the exit.

 Yes, the “white stringy poop” does look a lot like an internal parasite.
 But unless your fish have come into contact with any wild-caught fish, invertebrates or unsanitized décor items, the chance of them getting an internal parasite is slim to none.
-In the 7 years we have been in business, seeing over 500 clients, we have diagnosed it TWICE.
+In the 7 years we have been in business, seeing over 500 clients, we have diagnosed it three times.
+All of these cases involved wild-caught fish.
 The biggest different between an empty fecal cast and a parasite is that one is alive and the other is not.

 So, let’s put the “stringy white poop” clinical sign away.
 Yes, it is a clear indication your fish is not eating, but you should know that already if you watch them during feeding time.
 There is no medication we can give you to get rid of it, and it is a NORMAL function of your fishes’ digestion.
 And never withhold food unless directed by your aquatic veterinarian.